-Kanako Taku is an Associate Professor of Psychology who is a leading scholar on post-trauamtic growth (PTG).
+Kanako Taku is a Professor of Psychology who is a leading scholar on post-trauamtic growth (PTG).
 As a clinical psychologist certified in Japan, she has conducted a series of cross-cultural research on the subject on how people change psychologically, cognitively, socially, and spiritually after traumatic events.
 Click here for her contact information, click here for resume (curriculum vitae), here for publications, and here for current research interests.

 Undergraduate Research Assistants